 • Prepare a safe room.

-• Make sure there is no wire or anything harmful for the kitten.
+• Make sure there is no wire or anything harmful to the kitten.

-• Give you kitten a place to hide.
+• Give your kitten a place to hide.
 New cats are often nervous and like to hide.
-Cardboard boxes or sheets draped over chairs make ideal hiding spots when you first bring kitty home.
+Cardboard boxes or sheets draped over chairs make ideal hiding spots when bringing the kitty home.

-• Help your new Devon to get to know you.
-Place a t-shirt or a piece of your clothing that contains your scent in the safe room.
+• To help your new Kitten get to know you, place a T-shirt or other clothing containing your scent in the safe room.

 • Give your new cat a new post.
 Put a new scratching post (at least one metre tall) inside the safe room.
 Scratching is a natural and comforting behaviour for cats.
-It’s also important that the scratching post is new and has not been used by other cats.
-Your new cat does not want to be stressed by the smells of other cats while s/he is first adapting to his or her new surroundings.
+It’s also essential that the scratching post is new and has not been used by other cats.
+Your new cat does not want to be stressed by the smells of other cats while s/he is first adapting to their new surroundings.

 • Feliway saves the day.
 If your new cat is an adult, you can use a store-bought product called Feliway